 Merge decisions are preserved indefinitely and are not affected by subsequent data loads.
 No client information is overwritten during a merge.
 Rather, multiple records are flagged as one for viewing and reporting.

 What case managers and service providers know about a client is often limited to what their agency has collected.
-Our HMIS Warehouse gives those providers a way to see a more complete, holistic client picture – a fundamental tool for managing integrated, coordinated care.
+The Open Path HMIS Warehouse gives those providers a way to see a more complete, holistic client picture – a fundamental tool for managing integrated, coordinated care.

 The system can comply with varied data sharing agreements, limiting access by user role.
 With permission, a case manager might utilize a client's exhaustive housing and shelter history, program registration history, and even medical history to inform care decisions.
 With up-to-date records, if a client stops frequenting a shelter or program, a case manager can determine if that individual is permanently housed, is safely going elsewhere, or should be a targeted with direct street outreach activity.

-The HMIS Warehouse's dashboards and built-in reporting options realize the broad potential of a centralized data store.
+The Open Path HMIS Warehouse's dashboards and built-in reporting options realize the broad potential of a centralized data store.

 Extensive data quality reports help identify gaps and anomalies, and aid in the preparation of federally mandated reports.
 Current HUD System Performance Measures, AHAR, Veteran AHAR, PIT, and HIC reports are all built in.

-Like our coordinated access system, the warehouse system is designed to comply with the HIPAA Security Rule, and safely contain both personal identifying information (PII) and protected health information (PHI).
+Like the Open Path Coordinated Access System, the warehouse system is designed to comply with the HIPAA Security Rule, and safely contain both personal identifying information (PII) and protected health information (PHI).
 All operations are recorded in audit logs, there are login and password policies in place, and access to private information is limited by user role.
 If hosted by Green River, the system will be deployed on a HIPAA-compliant Amazon Web Services instance, and all data will be encrypted when stored ("at rest") and during transmission to a user's browser ("in transit").

-The HMIS Data Warehouse is available for free under the GPLv3 license.
+The Open Path HMIS Data Warehouse is available for free under the GPLv3 license.
 All enhancements or modifications to the code must be released into the open source, for everyone's benefit.

 Green River will provide a hosted solution, configuration assistance, ongoing support, and custom development as desired.
 Green River managed installations will automatically benefit from all updates created by us, or others, contributed to the main codebase.